Mediterranean Diet – What It is, It’s History and Benefit

 What Is The Mediterranean Diet?

-A major part of the Mediterranean diet revolves around harvest and fresh food.
+A significant part of the Mediterranean diet revolves around harvest and fresh food.
 Usually, the foods eaten are seasonal and are enjoyed shortly after they are harvested, and not only that, but they don’t travel far.
 Seasonal food is one aspect – the other is locality.
 The idea is that food isn’t transported far – that way, it doesn’t need any extra protection or preservatives.
 It’s fresh.

-The lifestyle in the Mediterranean is perfect for outdoor markets – you might think you know what these are, but until you’ve seen real fresh produce, you really don’t.
+The lifestyle in the Mediterranean is perfect for outdoor markets – you might think you know what these are, but until you’ve seen real fresh produce, you don’t.

 In the USA and other parts of the world, where food is more processed and travels hundreds of miles before it’s put up for sale, they suffer from what can only be described as dull-looking food.
 In the Mediterranean, outdoor markets are exceptionally vibrant and colorful.